dhah229/weather-api/README.md

 ```
 ![temperature](images/temperature.png)

 Note that both `WeatherStations` and `HydrometricStations` have the same API.
-For hydrometric stations, you can fetch data in the same way:
+For hydrometric stations, you can fetch data using the same approach:
 ```python
 stations = ['05MH001', '05MH006', '05MJ001']
 wa = HydrometricStations(stn_id=stations)